Plans supporting this feature: Professional Business Enterprise

 To delete a table: Select the table by clicking the top-left corner.
 Then, choose Delete from the menu that appears.

-While numbered lists are possible within a cell, you cannot apply automatic number for rows in a table.
+While numbered lists are possible within a cell, you cannot apply an automatic number for rows in a table.

 Switch to Code view within the editor.